-Built by IIT grads, this AI sheet can detect heart disorders, stress as you sleep!
+Built by IIT grads, this AI sheet detects heart disorders, stress as you sleep!

 New Delhi, Sep 23: A team of IIT graduates has developed an artificial intelligence (AI) powered sensor sheet that can be put under the mattress to detect indicators such as heart health, respiration, sleep, and stress with medical grade accuracy.